Language models assisted with research, drafting, and editing of this content.

 • Powers to recommend prosecutions to judiciary

-• Coordinates with Rwanda Investigation Bureau for enforcement
+• Coordinates with Rwanda Investigation Bureau for enforcement2

 Enforcement Statistics (2020-2023):